mpewsey/ManiaMap/README.md

 ## Layout Graph Selector Example

 The layout graph selector draws a random layout graph from a supplied list.
-This is useful when used as an early step in a `GenerationPipeline`.
+This is useful when used as an early step in a `Pipeline`.

 ```LayoutGraphSelector.cs
 // Create a list of graphs from which to draw.